 Can we rethink this catch-22?
 What if, instead, we could see compliance as a way to fuel fundraising?

 Let’s start with the end goal in mind: gain more diversified funding from a wider variety of sources, outside of formula grants that could slip away without warning.
 What do victim and survivor service nonprofits need to possess or do to secure a wider variety of funds?

-Interestingly, this is the same question we asked funders in our recent research study.
+Interestingly, this is the same question we asked funders in our 2018 research study.
 Far and away, the consideration that is most important for funders making funding decisions is impact.
-In our study, 98% of funders stated impact as a key decision factor when looking to make funding decisions – ahead of all other tested factors, including mission (49%), organization leaders (29%), or history (22%).
+In our study, 98% of funders stated impact as a key decision factor when looking to make funding decisions – ahead of all other tested factors, including mission (49%), organization leaders (29%) or history (22%).

 What funders want – and what they consider important to make funding decisions – is for nonprofits to communicate compelling impact stories that are backed by outcomes data proof points.

-The answer is two-fold, yet stems from a common solution.
-The game-changer here is having a data management solution that is built to increase efficiency and effectiveness of victim and survivor service organizations’ compliance and reporting.
+The answer is two-fold yet stems from a common solution.
+The game-changer here is having a data management solution built to increase the efficiency and effectiveness of victim and survivor service organizations’ compliance and reporting.
 With an intuitive technology system with centralized data in place, nonprofits can realize two key data-centric wins.
 The first win is time savings and the second win is an expanded ability to derive richer, more meaningful insights about the impact you’re having on the people you support.